deatrich/linux-home-server/appendix.md

 Reserved block count:     509680
 ~~~~

-Lastly, lets add a *label* to this partition to make it easier to mount
+Lastly, let's add a *label* to this partition to make it easier to mount
 the filesystem in the future.
 We will use the label *PI-DATA*:

 ~~~~ {.shell}